clearmatics/zeth/CODING_STANDARDS.md

 - Avoid `auto` except when strictly necessary.
 - Use `const` (including for local variables) where possible.
 - Implement streaming and/or encoding methods based on what is sensible for the underlying type.
-There is no need to for all types to be serializable to all encodings if the rest of the code does not use them.
+There is no need for all types to be serializable to all encodings if the rest of the code does not use them.
 - In general, pass inputs by (const) reference, and return by value.
 Implement sensible move operators.